carbon-plugins/carbon-blocks/readme.txt

 = From your WordPress dashboard =

 Navigate to the 'Plugins' section and click 'Add New'.
-Search for 'Carbon Blocks Plugin'.
+Search for 'Carbon Blocks'.
 Click 'Install Now' and then 'Activate'.

 = Manual Installation from folder =

 Download the plugin ZIP file.
 Unzip the file.
-Upload the 'carbon-icons' folder to the '/wp-content/plugins/' directory.
+Upload the 'carbon-blocks' folder to the '/wp-content/plugins/' directory.
 Activate the plugin from the 'Plugins' section in your WordPress dashboard.

 = Manual Installation from your WordPress dashboard =